grnet/snf-image-creator/docs/overview.rst

 ^^^^^^^^

 snf-image-creator is a simple command-line tool for creating OS images.
-The original media the image is created from, can be a block device, a regular file that represents a hard disk or the host system itself.
+The original media, the image is created from, can be:

+ * a block device, representing a hard disk
+ * a disk image file, representing a hard disk (supports all image file formats supported by QEMU)
+ * the host system itself

 Snapshotting
 ============